- A list to display search results

 - If you don’t have CocoaPods installed on your machine, open your terminal and run

-. - In your terminal, navigate to the root directory of your project and run the
+sudo gem install cocoapods. - In your terminal, got to the root directory of your project and run the

-. - Close your Xcode project.
-In your terminal, at the root of your project, execute the
+pod update. - Close your Xcode project.
+In your terminal, at the root of your project, run the

 Implementation